 - International Relations

-Bass is the author of The Blood Telegram: Nixon, Kissinger, and a Forgotten Genocide (Knopf), which was a Pulitzer Prize finalist, and won the Lionel Gelber Prize and the Society for Historians of American Foreign Relations' Robert H. Ferrell Book Prize; Freedom's Battle: The Origins of Humanitarian Intervention (Knopf); and Stay the Hand of Vengeance: The Politics of War Crimes Tribunals (Princeton University Press).
-The Blood Telegram was a New York Times and Washington Post notable book of the year, and a best book of the year in The Economist, Financial Times, The New Republic, and Kirkus Reviews.
+Bass is the author of The Blood Telegram: Nixon, Kissinger, and a Forgotten Genocide (Knopf); Freedom's Battle: The Origins of Humanitarian Intervention (Knopf); and Stay the Hand of Vengeance: The Politics of War Crimes Tribunals (Princeton University Press).
+The Blood Telegram was a Pulitzer Prize finalist and won the Council on Foreign Relations' Arthur Ross Book Award, the Lionel Gelber Prize, the Asia Society's Bernard Schwartz Book Award, the Cundill Prize in Historical Literature, and the Society for Historians of American Foreign Relations' Robert H. Ferrell Book Prize.
+The Blood Telegram was also a New York Times and Washington Post notable book of the year, and a best book of the year in The Economist, Financial Times, The New Republic, and Kirkus Reviews.
 Freedom's Battle was a New York Times notable book of the year and a Washington Post best book of the year.

-Bass has written academic articles and book chapters on human rights and international justice.
+Bass has written articles for Philosophy & Public Affairs, The Yale Journal of International Law, The Michigan Law Review, Daedalus, NOMOS, and other journals, as well as numerous book chapters in edited volumes.
 A former reporter for The Economist, he has written often for The New York Times, as well as writing for The New Yorker, The Washington Post, The Los Angeles Times, The New Republic, Foreign Affairs, Foreign Policy, and other publications.
 He was awarded the Stanley Kelley teaching prize in Princeton's politics department.

 Ph.D., Harvard University.